Katharine O'Shea: Divorce, scandal and reputations

-Katharine's November divorce proceedings from Captain O'Shea, in which Parnell was named as co-respondent, led to Parnell being deserted by a majority of his Irish Parliamentary Party and to his downfall as its leader in December 1890.
+Later public knowledge of the affair created a major scandal.
+William O'Shea filed for divorce in 1889.
+The proceedings, in which Parnell was named as co-respondent, led to Parnell being deserted by a majority of his Irish Parliamentary Party and to his downfall as its leader in December 1890.
 Catholic Ireland felt a sense of shock when Katharine broke the vows of her previous marriage by marrying Parnell on 25 June 1891.
-With both his political life and his health essentially ruined, Parnell died in her arms of pneumonia at the age of 45 on 6 October 1891 in Hove, less than four months after their marriage.
+With both his political life and his health essentially ruined, Parnell died in her arms of pneumonia.
+His death took place at the age of 45 on 6 October 1891 in Hove, less than four months after their marriage.